 UPCOMING CONCERTS 2019

 Crested Butte Music Festival, Crested Butte, CO.
-VOXARE String Quartet will perform Oceans Eat Cities, and will record it for a new release of Neil’s music on Albany Records.
+VOXARE String Quartet will perform Oceans Eat Cities in a special concert devoted to the environment, and will record it for a new release of Neil’s music on Albany Records.

 Saturday, October 26 - Time TBA